 • Planned launch of the last CSO satellite.

-• Planned launch of the last of the 4 Airbus next-gen commercial satellite.
+• Planned launch of the last of the 4 Pleiades Neo.

-• By that date, the French Minstry of Defence plans to acquire 650 satellite images per day, which creates concerns about image analyst workloads.
+• By that date, the French Ministry of Defence plans to acquire 650 satellite images per day, which creates concerns about image analyst workloads.

 • In the early 2020s, Germany plans to launch up to 3 optical satellites, operated by its intelligence service.
 More details on the subject are there.

-• Planned introduction int service of the first of 3 EPICURE signal intelligence planes for the French Air Force.
+• Planned introduction into service of the first of 3 EPICURE signal intelligence planes for the French Air Force.